Minimal Bounded Speedups of Toeplitz Flows: The Speedup of a Toeplitz Flow Need Not be Toeplitz

-For each $k\in \N$, it follows that in order for $A$ to appear within $\psi(\phi^k(w_2))$ at every $t$ positions, then $t\geq 6\cdot 4^k$.
+For each $k\in \N$, it follows that in order for $A$ to appear within $\psi(\phi^k(w_2))$ at every $t$ positions, { $t$ must be at least $6\cdot 4^k$}.
 Since $t$ is assumed to be a finite number that works for every $k\in \N$, we obtain a contradiction.
 It thus follows that the decomposition of $y$ into $\mathcal{C}$-words is not a Toeplitz sequence, and hence $y$ will not be a Toeplitz sequence under $S$.
 We conclude that no point in $X_\theta$ will be Toeplitz under $S$, and therefore $(X_\theta, S)$ is not a Toeplitz flow. \end{proof}